AI Image Composition Too Cluttered

 cat, coffee, book, laptop, plant, window light, cozy morning — seven nouns, no hierarchy.
 The model treats them as equally important and tries to render all of them at central prominence.

 How to spot it: count the concrete nouns in your prompt.
-More than 3 without weighting → cluttered output likely.
+More than 3 without weighting and cluttered output is likely.

 2. No depth-of-field cue

-Without DOF instructions, the model defaults to medium aperture — everything roughly in focus.
-That means even peripheral elements compete with the subject for attention.
+Without DOF instructions, the model defaults to a deep, everything-in-focus look.
+Peripheral elements then compete with the subject for attention because nothing visually recedes.

 How to spot it: your prompt has no shallow depth of field, bokeh, f/1.4, out of focus, or blurred background.
 Add one.